kcotias/react-native-shopping/README.md

 ```bash
 yarn run ios
 ```

+** In order to search the address you have to exactly type in the address mentioned on the textinput, "Rua Américo Brasiliense, São Paulo" without any extra space.
+A controversial decision, I know, but with my local tests with some users, were the best to make the app usable, since any other request would lead to no answer.

 About tests ...
 In the RH interview i was told this role is planned to have start at january 5 which give us little time to do everything, and since i'm working on weekday, i made all i could to deliver it this weekend, barely haven't slept haha, so i've only made a unit test of one of the components to show superficially my knowledge and setup on tests.